Walking - Roamers

 The lists of all the walks undertaken since March 2017, as well as brief reports thereon, can be accessed via LINKS on the right.

 New members are most welcome.
-Please contact the convener on (017687) 71197 or by using the link on this page.
+Please contact the convenor at email@example.com or by clicking the flying bird icon if you would like more information.